Musimatix/musimatix-backend/verse-rates-rest/src/main/resources/schema/README.md

 - `tags.request.get.url` -- this file contains URL for GET request for all tags list.
 - `suggest.title.request` -- suggest titles by first letters.
 - `suggest.title.response` -- suggested titles.
+- `presyllables.request` -- song's text for syllables processing.
+Message `syllables.response` will be returned.
+- `syllables.response` -- song with syllables array for each text row.

 Schemas and samples can be validated at: http://www.jsonschemavalidator.net